eyerus21/eyerus21/README.md

 <!--
 **eyerus21/eyerus21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-A Data engineer with software engineering experience, along with experience in Data Engineering, Data visualization, Deep learning, Machine learning,Natural language processing, computational and numerical analysis, and implementing algorithms.
-Passionate about educating the next generation of technology users and innovators.

 ### About Me
 - 🎓 &nbsp;I have studied Bachelor's Degree in Computer Science and Engineering at Mekelle Institute of Technology.
 - 🎓 &nbsp;I completed three months of intensive training in Machine Learning Engineering and Data Engineering at 10Academy.